Tarzan and the Mermaids: Deaths

 Two members of the film crew were killed during production.
 One Mexican crew member was crushed by a motorboat whilst Angel Garcia, a stunt diver who doubled for Tarzan's high dive, was killed after he survived the dive but was swept by the surf into the rocks below the cliff.

 Reception

+A contemporary review of the film in The New York Times noted that "Purists over the age of 8 viewing this lively caper [...] may wonder about the precise whereabouts of Aquatania, whose citizens seem more Mexican than African, and whose mailman is a singer of gay Calypso songs," that "there's nary a mermaid about," and that "Tarzan, who has not entirely given up swinging through the trees, does cavort quite a bit in the water with Linda Christian, a lass nobly endowed by nature."
+Variety reported that the film "is standard Johnny Weissmuller," but noted that "Christian [is] comely and has the physical attributes to measure up for the screen" and that the film has "some spectacular camerawork, probably the best on any Tarzan film."

 Author and film critic Hal Erickson described the film in AllMovie as a "diverting Tarzan adventure" despite "jungle settings [that] don't look particularly African."
 Critic Graeme Clark wrote that Weissmuller "seemingly spen[t] half the movie freestyling through the waves, diving off cliffs and venturing to the sea bed where he could get up to such business as battling a giant octopus for no other reason than the plot needed a spot of peril" and "if you could put up with singer John Laurenz as a Boy substitute (many cannot) then the skill of veteran director Robert Florey kept it rattling along."